Ronaldo header gives Portugal 1-0 win over hosts Russia

 Portugal captain Cristiano Ronaldo scored with a header to spoil Russia goalkeeper Igor Akinfeev's 100th cap as Portugal beat the hosts 1-0 in Confederations Cup Group A on Wednesday.

-Portugal showed their offensive prowess in the eighth minute when Ronaldo headed a precise cross by Raphael Guerreiro over Akinfeev's gloves.
+The win moved Portugal top of the table with four points after they conceded an equaliser in stoppage time to draw their opening match 2-2 against with Mexico.

-With the Spartak Stadium nearly full with 42,759 spectators in attendance, a re-energised Russia team created chances in the second half but were unable to capitalise against the European champions.
+Russia stay on three points while, Mexico (1) take on New Zealand (0) later on Wednesday.

-Russia take on Mexico on Saturday in their last group game and Portugal face New Zealand the same day.
+Russia face Mexico on Saturday in their last group game, when Portugal play New Zealand.